 Malaria Transmitted by mosquito bites, usually between dusk and dawn.
 The main symptom is high spiking fevers.
 Malaria pills are recommended when visiting Chiapas or rural areas in Oaxaca, Sinaloa, Nayarit and parts of Sonora, Chihuahua and Durango states.
 The first-choice malaria pill is chloroquine.
 Protecting yourself against mosquito bites is just as important as taking malaria pills.

 Mosquito Bites Wear long sleeves, long pants, hats and shoes.
 Don’t sleep with windows open unless there is a screen.
-Use a good insect repellent, preferably one containing DEET, but don’t use DEET-containing compounds on children under age two.
-If sleeping outdoors or in accommodations that allow entry of mosquitoes, use a mosquito coil, or a bed net treated with permethrin.
+Use a good insect repellent, preferably one containing DEET, but don’t use DEET-containing compounds on children under the age of two.
+If sleeping outdoors or in accommodations that allow entry of mosquitoes, use a bed net, ideally treated with permethrin.

-Water Tap water in Mexico is often not safe to drink.
-Purified water in plastic bottles is sold everywhere and is also available from large dispensers in some accommodations, which allows you to refill bottles.
+Water Tap water in Mexico is mostly not safe to drink.
+Purified water in plastic bottles is sold everywhere and is also available from large dispensers in some accommodations.
 The most effective means of water purification is vigorous boiling for one minute (three minutes at altitudes over 2000m).
-Another option is a SteriPen, which kills bacteria and viruses with ultraviolet light.
+Another option is a SteriPen (www.steripen.com), which kills bacteria and viruses with ultraviolet light.
 Pregnant women and those with a history of thyroid disease should not drink iodinated water.